-The Poetic Edda poem Völuspá stated that Frigg dwells in Fensalir, a realm full of water and marshy lands.
+The Poetic Edda poem Völuspá states that Frigg dwells in Fensalir, a realm full of water and marshy lands.
 Völuspá talks about how Frigg wept for Baldr in Fensalir.
 This image of the mother goddess Frigg weeping for her dead son is one of the most powerful in the book.

-Family, as we have already seen, was important to Frigg.
+The family was important to Frigg.
 Her sons and her husband are significant parts of the stories that she appears in and she cannot be extricated from them.
 Not only that, Frigg also had several stepsons as a result of her marriage to Odin.

 Daughter of a Giant

 In the Gylfaginning section of the Prose Edda, Frigg is referred to by the Old Norse Fjörgynsdóttir, meaning ‘daughter of Fjörgynn.’
 The feminine form of Fjörgyn is supposed to be the personification of the Earth and the mother of Thor while the masculine form of Fjörgynn is said to be the father of Frigg.
-It is not clear what exactly that means for the relationship of Frigg and Thor themselves other than as stepson and stepmother.
+It is not clear what exactly that means for the relationship of Frigg and Thor other than as stepson and stepmother.